BrodskaiaIrina/functional-text2sql-subsets/README.md

 - **WikiSQL**: Large-scale text-to-SQL dataset
 - **BIRD**: Big bench for large-scale database grounded text-to-SQL evaluation
 - **PAUQ**: Previous Russian text-to-SQL benchmark (general domain)

-## 📧 Contact

-For questions or collaborations, please contact:
-- [Your Email]
-- [Institution/Affiliation]

 ---

 **Note**: This benchmark is designed for research purposes to advance the field of domain-specific text-to-SQL generation.
 All data is synthetically generated and does not contain real personal or sensitive information.